KevinSia/Documentation/StudentGuide.md

     - Submitting the Challenge will redirect you to the _Code Review_ page.
   - **Comments**
     - Discussions / insights / questions of that Challenge can be made here.
-- In order for you to use _Git_ features when doing Challenges, you will need to add SSH key
+- In order for you to use [_Git_](#git) features when doing Challenges, you will need to add SSH key
   - To **Add SSH key**, Go Navigation Bar -> Profile -> Add SSH Key
   - Key in the title and the public key for that Challenge.

+## Git
+- Git is a version control system for you to build up your code/app.
+- Imagine Git as a person in a group assignment whom his job is to save and compile the Word files from you and your groupmates.

-## Navigation Bar
+## Code Review
-- **_Courses_**
-  - You can choose your Course here if you are taking multiple Courses
-- **_Assessments_**
-  - ??
-- **_Profile_**
-  - **Log in second user**
-    - _Pair programming_ will be introduced during the early stage of the Bootcamp.
-Two coders will work together as a *pair* on certain Challenges.
-The other pair will have to log in with this button to start the Challenges as a *pair*
-  - **My profile**
-    - This will show an overview of your completed challenges and the progress of the Topics.
-  - **Add SSH key**
-    - You will add your SSH key from here
-  - **Edit my account**
-    - Edit your settings here: username, firstname , lastname , password (can be left blank)
-  - **Log out**
-    - Logs out your account.
-If there are two users logging in, the two users will be logged out.
+- After you submit your Challenge, you will be redirected to the **_Code Review_** page.
+- In this page you are able to see and comment other coder's code for this particular challenge.
+This goes the same for other coders to your code.
+- Once you finish reviewing, you can go back to the dashboard through the **Done Review** button.

 # Happy Coding!